-We have audited the Nederland Independent School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Nederland Independent School District's major federal program for the year ended August 31, 2021.
+We have audited Nederland Independent School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on Nederland Independent School District's major federal program for the year ended August 31, 2022.
 Nederland Independent School District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.